marwan820/phase1-project-countries/README.md

 # Country Wiki

+## About
+Country Wiki is a quick country information lookup app

  ## Project Status
  -- The project is still in development stage, will make more additions and improvements gradually.